Automatic programming via large language models with population self-evolution for dynamic fuzzy job shop scheduling problem: Background

-The rise of LLMs has opened new avenues for automatic algorithm design through their integration with evolutionary algorithms.
-LLMs have demonstrated substantial capabilities in tasks such as code generation \cite{chenTeach2023}, code optimization \cite{shypulaLearn2024,mouretLarge2024}, solving algorithmic competition challenges \cite{liCompe2022,shinnRefle2023}, generated data \cite{shumailov2024ai}, and robotics control \cite{liangCode2023}.
-These advancements have extended to areas such as prompt optimization \cite{guoConne2023}, reinforcement learning reward design \cite{maEurek2023}, and algorithm self-improvement \cite{liuAlgor2023}.
-Specifically, the integration of LLMs with evolutionary algorithms has shown great promise in solving combinatorial optimization problems such as the TSP \cite{liuexamp2024,liuAlgor2023} and the online bin packing problem (BPP) \cite{romera-paredesMathe2024}.
-While LLMs have proven effective in developing heuristic algorithms for simpler combinatorial problems like TSP and BPP, their application to more complex problems such as DJSSP remains relatively unexplored.
-One notable advancement is the ReEvo framework \cite{yeReEvo2024}, a language-heuristic approach that has achieved success in solving TSP by simulating the reflective processes of human experts.
-However, the complexity of DJSSP surpasses that of TSP, as DJSSP involves scheduling multiple jobs across various machines, with dynamic processing times, making it significantly more challenging.
-Although the ReEvo framework has demonstrated excellent performance, particularly with its short-term (comparative learning of individual differences) and long-term reflection (summarization of short-term reflections) mechanisms, it has not fully explored LLMs' potential for self-evolution during individual iterations.
-Additionally, ReEvo was designed for static problems and lacked differentiation between train sets and test sets.
-Given DJSSP's dynamic and variable nature, with frequent changes in processing scenarios, this paper seeks to introduce a novel language-heuristic framework that harnesses LLMs' full capabilities for automatic algorithm design.
-We aim to provide more efficient and generalizable solutions for this problem by leveraging LLMs' ability to generate adaptable heuristics.
+Despite the promising application of LLMs in heuristic algorithm development for TSP and BPP, their use in more complex problems, such as DFJSSP, remains limited.
+The ReEvo framework \cite{yeReEvo2024}, an advanced language-heuristic approach, has demonstrated success in TSP by simulating human expert reflection processes.
+However, the complexity of DFJSSP far exceeds that of TSP, as it involves multiple jobs across different machines, as well as dynamic events like fuzzy processing times, dynamic order arrivals, and machine breakdowns, making it a significantly challenging problem.
+Although the ReEvo framework has performed well in TSP, primarily due to its short-term reflection (comparative learning of individual differences) and long-term reflection (summarizing short-term reflections), it has not fully explored the potential for population self-evolution.
+Moreover, the framework was primarily designed for static problems and does not distinguish between training and test sets.

+Given the dynamic nature of DFJSSP, with frequent changes in processing scenarios and dynamic events, this paper aims to explore a novel language-heuristic framework that fully utilizes the capabilities of LLMs to provide more efficient and adaptable HDRs.
+However, recent LLM-based hyper-heuristic approaches face a critical limitation for practical deployment: they rely on lengthy iterative evolution processes that typically require tens of minutes to generate high-performance rules, making them impractical for dynamic environments where workshop conditions can change within minutes.
+To address this timeliness bottleneck, our framework introduces a knowledge distillation perspective that enables rapid response capabilities essential for real-world dynamic scheduling scenarios.